List of My Life as a Teenage Robot episodes

-My Life as a Teenage Robot is an American animated superhero science fantasy television series created by Rob Renzetti.
+My Life as a Teenage Robot is an American animated science fiction superhero comedy television series created by Rob Renzetti for Nickelodeon.
 It was produced by Frederator Studios and Nickelodeon Animation Studio, with Rough Draft Korea providing the animation services.

-Set in the fictional town of Tremorton, the series follows the adventures of a robot girl named XJ-9, or Jenny, as she prefers to be called, who attempts to juggle her duties of protecting Earth while trying to live a normal human life as a teenager.
+Set in the fictional town of Tremorton, the series follows the adventures of a robot superheroine named XJ-9 (or "Jenny Wakeman", as she prefers to be called), who attempts to juggle her duties of protecting Earth while trying to live a normal human life as a teenage girl.